Severe Pustular Lesions Induced by Topical Immunotherapy with Squaric Acid Dibutylester for Alopecia Totalis

 TLDR Squaric acid dibutylester can cause severe skin reactions in people with allergies.

-Two cases of severe pustular lesions were reported following the use of squaric acid dibutylester (SADBE) for treating alopecia totalis.
-Both patients, who had allergic conditions, developed itchy erythema and pustular lesions shortly after SADBE application.
-The first case involved a 41-year-old female who responded well to a lower concentration of SADBE after initial adverse reactions, while the second case involved a 39-year-old female who also required systemic prednisolone treatment.
-The study suggested that cytokine imbalances and Th17 cells might contribute to severe pustulation, highlighting the need for caution in patients with allergic predispositions.
+The document reported two cases of severe pustular reactions in patients with alopecia totalis following topical application of squaric acid dibutylester (SADBE).
+Both patients, who had allergic conditions, developed itchy erythema and pustular lesions after SADBE application, requiring treatment with oral prednisolone.
+The first case involved a 41-year-old female who initially reacted to 0.05% SADBE but later showed improvement with 0.01% concentration over 9 months.
+The second case involved a 39-year-old female who reacted to 0.001% SADBE.
+The study suggested that cytokine imbalances and Th17 cells might contribute to the severe pustular reactions, and it emphasized the need for caution in patients with allergic predispositions undergoing contact immunotherapy.

 Discuss this study in the Community →